 Finding the Right Medication

 Finding the right medication (or combination of medications) to treat your Parkinson's symptoms is a process that takes time and effort from you and your doctor.
 Parkinson's medications work in different ways.
-Many are pills that you swallow, but some can be given through intestinal skin patches or infusions.
+Many are pills that you swallow, but some can be given through skin patches or intestinal infusions.
 It can sometimes feel like "trial and error" to figure out the best medication, dose and schedule to treat your symptoms.
 Over time, as symptoms progress or complications arise, your doctor may adjust your medications.
 This might mean changing your dose or how often you take a drug, or adding or switching medications.
 Staying in tune with your symptoms and which are most bothersome, and keeping track of how well medication is or is not working can help direct adjustments to your treatment regimen.

 Dopamine Replacement Therapy: levodopa/carbidopa

-Levodopa was approved for Parkinson's in the late 1960s and is the most widely prescribed drug for Parkinson's.
+Levodopa was approved for Parkinson's in the late 1960s and is the most commonly prescribed drug for Parkinson's.
 It is absorbed in the intestine and the brain converts it to dopamine, which is the brain chemical that powers normal movement but decreases in Parkinson's disease (PD).

 Levodopa/carbidopa can be taken alone or with other Parkinson's medications.
 It comes in a pill, a dissolvable tablet (Parcopa) and a gel (Duopa).
 The gel is infused directly into the small intestine, where levodopa is absorbed.